wevote/weconnect-server/README.md

 ## Add `wevotedeveloper.com` to your /etc/hosts file

-sudo chmod -R 0777 /etc/hosts
+Use a macOS command line text editor to edit the `/etc/hosts` file.
+Edit with nano or vi or vim the `/etc/hosts` file.

+`sudo nano /etc/hosts`

+The nano editor is easiest to use if you are unfamilar with vi or vim editors.
+Use the same password that you use to log into your
+Mac when prompted by sudo, then once in the nano text editor make your changes, and then press  Ctrl+o (to save the changes) and Ctrl+x (to quit).

-Edit with vi the /etc/hosts file, and add `wevotedeveloper.com` to the right of your local IP, so your /etc/hosts file looks something like this:
+In the editor add `wevotedeveloper.com` at the end of the first line, so that your /etc/hosts file looks something like this:

 ```
 127.0.0.1       localhost wevotedeveloper.com